mittwald/react-async-proxy/README.md

 ## ✨ Features

-- 🎭 **Ghost Proxies**: Transform any object into a suspense-ready ghost
+🎭 **Ghost Proxies**: Transform any object—models, existing API clients, services, or utilities into a suspense-ready ghost

 - ⚡ **Lazy Execution**: Ghosts don't execute until `.use()` or `.render()` is called
 - 🎯 **Precise Loading States**: Control exactly where Suspense boundaries